 - 1848 Gilbert & Bennett Manufacturing Co. begins operations in Georgetown

-- 1989 Gilbert & Bennett Manufacturing Co. declares bankruptcy and closes the mill
+- 1989 Gilbert & Bennett declares bankruptcy and closes the mill

 - 2002 Gilbert & Bennett tax liens are sold to Georgetown Land Development Corp.
 (GLDC)